 The salary minimum was set at the 40th percentile of weekly earnings of full-time salaried workers in the lowest-wage Census Region (currently, the South).
 The HCE salary minimum was set at the 90th percentile of weekly earnings of full-time salaried workers nationwide.

 It is important to note that although the July 2015 proposal to modify the rule sought comment on potential changes to the duties test, no changes were adopted.
 See also this page how Wisconsin Nonprofits Association membership provides programs, products, and services at a reduced cost.

 Wisconsin Requirements Affect the Analysis

-Likewise, Wisconsin's salary minimums have not been updated for many years are irrelevant to employers subject to both federal and state law ($700 per month for executives and administrative employees; $750 per month for professionals).
+Likewise, Wisconsin’s salary minimums have not been updated for many years are not applicable to employers subject to both federal and state law ($700 per month for executives and administrative employees; $750 per month for professionals).